sashinpivotal/java-assessment/README.md

 ## Task 6.1: Use JDK-provided exception
 - If an instance of Person is vegetarian, they should not eat meat.
-  Makes sense!
+  (Makes sense!)
 Are any of the foods specified in the Food enum considered "meat?"
 Yes – CHICKEN and FISH.
 - How should we handle this situation, when a client calls "eat(enum Food)" on a vegetarian Person, passing in a "meat" item?
 - Refactor the "eat(Food)" method accordingly throwing "IllegalArgumentException" to handle the case above.
 - Did you have to catch "IllegalArgumentException" or uses "throws" clause on the method signature?
 Why or why not?
-- Write test client code that checks the above on p2 (Kathryn), who is vegetarian
+- Write test client code that checks the above on p2 (Kathryn), who is vegetarian as shown below

 ```java
 	p2.eat(Food.SALAD);
 	p2.eat(Food.CHICKEN);	// exception
 	p2.eat(Food.NUTS);	// not reached
 ```
-- Call the above "eat(..)" methods to "p1" and "p3".
+- Call the above "eat(..)" method to "p1" and "p3".
   Do you experience exceptions?
 Why not?

 ## Task 7.1: Create a custom exception